XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T005-SBS.md

 2. In the Dependabot features, enable Dependabot Alerts and Dependabot security updates

-3. In the Code Scanning features, select the CodeQL Analyis workflow.
+3. In the Code Scanning features, select the CodeQL Analysis workflow.
 This workflow is a GitHub Action that runs every time you check in some code to the main branch

 ![](/Assets/CodeQLAction.png)